antalbalint97/antalbalint97/README.md

 ### About me

 - I work as a Data Scientist at Dunnhumby in the retail industry
-- Always open to learn and growth, currently learning **Advanced Machine Learning**.
+- Always open to learn and growth, currently learning **OOP and Docker**.
 -  Fun fact: I love **sci-fi stories** and **role-playing games**!

 ### Projects